 , October 7, 1777.

-British General Howe struck back in a fury, driving the patriots out of Philadelphia--America's largest city and busiest port.
+Instead of marching north to help Burgoyne, British General Howe decided to drive the patriots out of Philadelphia--America's largest city and busiest port.

 Philadelphia was effectively the capitol of the United States.

 In European warfare, when an army captured it enemy's capitol, the war was considered over.

 Rather than surrender, the Continental Congress quickly evacuated Philadelphia.

 They even took the down the

 and carried it with them so the British could not melt it into musket balls.